la2050/challenge/_2021/live/house-of-ruth-inc.md

   safety and felt more hopeful about the future.
 These last two indicators may seem like small goals, but due to the nature of domestic violence, understanding safety planning and feeling hopeful about one’s future are critical indicators of a survivors continuing to live a life free of violence.
   Last year, out of the 40 participants in the Housing First Program, 17 found permanent housing and 23 received financial support to remain in stable housing.
 Upon exiting the program, all 40 participants remained in stable housing and avoided homelessness.
 100% of participants learned more ways to plan for their safety.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '40' Describe how Los Angeles County will be different if your work is successful.: >- Our vision and hope for every person we serve is for them to live a life free from violence.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '40' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '200' Describe how Los Angeles County will be different if your work is successful.: >- Our vision and hope for every person we serve is for them to live a life free from violence.
 Survivors fleeing from domestic violence should not lose their